INNVTV/NetCore-Clean-Architecture/README.md

 ![Swagger-UI](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/swagger-ui.png)

-**Note:** On a production application you should create a class library for your Swagger clients to use.
-This can be automated as part of your build system, a shared project or a versioned Nuget package (public or private).

 **Note:** Save your NSwag settings!
 Our are located in the "CoreServices" folder for each REST client as well as in the [Utilities](https://github.com/INNVTV/NetCore-Clean-Architecture/tree/master/Services/Utilities/OpenAPI) folder.

 For more details on the OpenAPI implementation used check out the detailed [ReadMe](https://github.com/INNVTV/NetCore-Clean-Architecture/tree/master/Services/Utilities/OpenAPI/README.md) file.

+### Client SDKs
+Default implementation uses class outputs from NSwag generator.
+On a production application you should consider a class library (generated or custom) for your Swagger clients to use.
+This can be automated as part of your build system, a shared project or a versioned Nuget package (public or private).

+### API Versioning and Lifecycle Management
+A proper API versioning strategy should be implemented.
+Tools such as [Swagger Hub](https://app.swaggerhub.com/help/apis/versioning) or [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) are good considerations and offer additional services such as gateways, analysis and security.

 ## Webhooks
 Simple webhooks to help integrate with 3rd party service providers as well as background tasks/processes.